Burke County, North Carolina, 7 Aug 1850

 Elizabeth 72 f w NC cannot R/W

 I transcribed this census entry because it's nearby to John A. Bradshaw.
 A John Bradshaw was the bondsman for the marriage of my third great grandparents Jacob England and Dica Ann (Dicy) Smith in Burke County, North Carolina in 1848.
 I believe that John A. Bradshaw was the bondsman.
 So the suspicion is that James Smith was related to Dicy Smith.
+Given the ages of James and Elizabeth Smith and the ages of the various Smith family members living nearby, it seems likely that James and Elizabeth were the parents of many of these people.
+That leads to the possibility that James and Elizabeth were the parents of Dicy Smith. |

 Burke County, North Carolina, 10 Aug 1850

-p.353b, dwelling number 283, family number 283
+page 353b, dwelling number 283, family number 283

 Bradshaw John A. 54 m w farmer $150 NC